 Of the 37 electric chainsaws in CR’s chainsaw ratings, 26 earn a rating of Good or better for cutting speed.
 And a number of the battery-powered models actually earn the top rating of Excellent in that test.
 That’s crucial, because cutting speed is where electrics really lagged behind gas models in the past.

 “In the early days, electric saws were pretty underpowered,” says Misha Kollontai, CR’s test engineer in charge of chainsaws.
 “Now our tests show that the best electrics, particularly those that use batteries rather than a power cord, can go head-to-head with gas models.”

 To evaluate chainsaws, we consider how well they cut, how easy they are to handle, and how safe they are to operate.

-We also recently added ratings for predicted reliability and owner satisfaction, which reflect what more than 11,000 CR members told us about their experiences with more than 13,000 chainsaws purchased new between 2010 and 2020.
-Specifically, whether their chainsaws ever broke or stopped working properly over the first five years of ownership, as well as the percentage of members who are extremely likely to recommend their chainsaw to a friend or family member.
+We also recently added ratings for predicted reliability and owner satisfaction, which reflect what thousands of CR members told us about their experiences with their chainsaws.
+Specifically, we ask whether their chainsaws ever broke or stopped working properly over the first five years of ownership, as well as the percentage of members who are extremely likely to recommend their chainsaw to a friend or family member.

-Battery-powered saws tend to be slightly more reliable than their corded counterparts: The majority of battery saws earn a rating of Very Good or Excellent for predicted reliability, while the corded brands earn ratings of either Good or Very Good.
+Battery-powered saws tend to be slightly more reliable than their corded counterparts.
+A majority of battery saws earn a rating of Very Good or Excellent for predicted reliability, while the corded brands earn ratings of either Good or Very Good.

 We test electric chainsaws from some of the biggest brands in the category, including DeWalt, Ego, Ryobi, and Stihl.
 CR members can read on for ratings and reviews of the best electric chainsaws from our tests.
 For more on electric as well as gas saws, see our chainsaw ratings and check out our chainsaw buying guide for information on choosing the right tool for your needs.